-In 2009, NDY celebrated its fiftieth year in business.
+In 2019, NDY celebrated its sixtieth year in business.

-It takes a dedicated and leading team to achieve fifty years in business.
+It takes a dedicated and leading team to achieve sixty years in business.

 David Norman’s legacy

-NDY has benefited greatly from David Norman’s contribution.
+NDY has benefited greatly from David Norman’s legacy.
 He was one of the first engineers in Australia to actively promote sustainability and he developed several new ways of improving energy efficiency in buildings.
 Together with other directors, he instilled a strong culture of innovation and client-service.
-We continue to follow David’s legacy and retain the same vision: to be the best practitioner in our field.
+We continue to follow David’s legacy and retain the same purpose of ‘Making Spaces Work’.

 Our Australian base has provided an excellent platform for NDY’s global expansion.
 During the 1960s and 1970s the focus of the firm’s founders was the establishment of strong multidisciplinary offices in each major Australian city.